Good, Better, Best: 6 Creative Ways to Affirm Volunteers

 Better: Buy bottled water and replace the labels with your own label by printing the verse and message with your ministry’s logo on label paper.

-Best: Check with a promotional company such as cscpromo.com or discountmugs.com, and print stainless water bottles with your ministry logo and message.
+Best: Check with a promotional company such as cscpromo.com or discountmugs.com (or various vendors at etsy.com), and print stainless water bottles with your ministry logo and message.
 This is a gift your volunteers will use for years to come.

 2. Practical Tote